 TRADEMARK CIRCLE ALSO IN IMAGE

-There are only a few signs of age on this Very clean and beautiful pot — a small chip as pictured on the base which is not visible when displaying along with just a couple of little rust spots typical from age.
+There are only a few signs of age on this beautiful pot — light crazing and a small chip as pictured on the base.
 Super rare and one of my personal favorites.
 Displays well and looks wonderful displayed with other French and English Advertising Pots, old books, ironstone, etc….

 This wonderfully charming pot is the perfect choice to enhance your advertising pot collection or the perfect piece to start your new collection.

 Please consider the images as the best part of my description.